 Wood Decay Fungi

-- Wood Decay Fungi ( wood rot), are filamentous organisms which begin as microscopic spores that land on the surface of the wood and germinate to produce thin strand-like cells called hyphae.
-Hyphae grow through the wood and secrete enzymes which degrade and weaken the wood.
+- Wood Decay Fungi ( wood rot), are filamentous organisms that begin as microscopic spores that land on the surface of the wood and germinate to produce thin strand-like cells called hyphae.
+Hyphae grow through the wood and secrete enzymes that degrade and weaken the wood.

 - adequate moisture

 Wood moisture levels above 20-30% are considered conducive to wood fungal rot.
 Damaged wood typically will need to be replaced.
 Ultimately the source of moisture must be eliminated even if all of the fungal organisms cannot be eliminated.